aditisingh02/omnifood_project/README.md

 - **CSS3**: Leveraging the latest CSS features for styling and animations.
 - **JavaScript**: To add interactivity and enhance user engagement.

-We've also utilized modern CSS frameworks and JavaScript libraries to ensure robustness and cross-browser compatibility.
+The website also utilizes modern CSS frameworks and JavaScript libraries to ensure robustness and cross-browser compatibility.